ethersphere/bee-docs/docs/develop/access-the-swarm/erasure-coding.md

 id: erasure-coding
 ---

 Erasure coding is an advanced method for safeguarding data, offering robust protection against partial data loss.
 This technique involves dividing the original data into multiple fragments and generating extra parity fragments to introduce redundancy.
 A key advantage of erasure coding is its ability to recover the complete original data even if some fragments are lost.
 Additionally, it offers the flexibility to customize the level of data loss protection, making it a versatile and reliable choice for preserving data integrity on Swarm.
-You can learn more about erasure coding and the benefits it brings to Swarm in [this article on the Swarm blog](https://blog.ethswarm.org/foundation/2023/erasure-coding-supercharges-swarm/).
+For a more in depth dive into erasure coding on Swarm, see the [erasure coding paper](https://papers.ethswarm.org/p/erasure/) from the Swarm research team.

 ### Uploading With Erasure Coding